VTerziev/KeyValueDatabase/README.md

 - Split code in different modules
 - Add tests
 - Fix memory leaks
-- Make the write to file of the root reference persistent
+- Make the write to file of the root reference fault-tolerant